 We should always respect our elders.
 However, young pastors tend to have an overly reverent view of "celebrity" pastors and local senior pastors.
 The problem with this perspective is that they will inevitably disappoint you.
 Just remember: They all take a dump on the toilet just like you and me.
 And their poop probably smells too.
 In other words, they're just human beings.
 It helps to remember this.

 4) Seminary is More Important Than You Think

 As tempting as it is, don't shortchange your M.Div classes.
 Seminary is where you learn the fundamentals of ministry.
 It may be tedious and boring - but it's essential.
 In basketball terms, this is what separated Kobe from all of his peers.
 Not flashy dunks - but left-handed lay-ups and proper defensive stances.
 It's boring but necessary to play ball.
 See Greek and Hebrew in the same way.

 If you preach to the same 20 youth kids every week, you'll gain a false perception of your preaching.
 They will usually like your preaching because they like you.
 If you want to see what your preaching is really like though, use those same sermons at guest-speaking gigs (e.g. retreats, para-churches).
 Then you'll see what works and what doesn't.

 7) Seek Friendships Over Networks

-It'll be tempting to expand your personal brand & to try to network with as many well-connected pastors as you can.
-You'll want to partner & plan to do big things together "for the kingdom."
-However those networks are often shallow & fleeting.
+It'll be tempting to expand your personal brand and to try to network with as many well-connected pastors as you can.
+You'll want to partner and plan to do big things together "for the kingdom."
+However those networks are often shallow and fleeting.
 It's much more rewarding when you find fellow pastors whom you can just be friends with.
 Those are rare gems worth searching after.

 8) Be Careful About "Opportunities"